awsdocs/amazon-redshift-management-guide/doc_source/working-with-clusters.md

 DC2 node types, and the earlier generation DC1 node types, are optimized for performance\-intensive workloads\.
 Because they use solid state drive \(SSD\) storage, the DC node types deliver much faster I/O compared to DS node types, but provide less storage space\.
 You launch clusters that use the DC2 node types in a virtual private cloud \(VPC\)\.
 You can't launch DC2 clusters in EC2\-classic mode\.
 For more information, see [Creating a Cluster in a VPC](getting-started-cluster-in-vpc.md)\.

 The node type that you choose depends heavily on three things:
-+ The amount of data you import into Amazon Redshift
++ The amount of data you import into Amazon Redshift\.
-+ The complexity of the queries and operations that you run in the database
++ The complexity of the queries and operations that you run in the database\.
-+ The needs of downstream systems that depend on the results from those queries and operations
++ The needs of downstream systems that depend on the results from those queries and operations\.

 Node types are available in different sizes\.
 Node size and the number of nodes determine the total storage for a cluster\.
 For more information, see [Node Type Details](#rs-node-type-info)